Gradual smoothing: strong hypercontractivity and logarithmic Sobolev inequalities: Hypercontractivity and logarithmic Sobolev inequalities

 Let~$D$ be constant, which implies the existence of some~$0<t_\infty<\infty$ such that~$\lim_{t \to t_\infty} q(t) = \infty$.
 If also~$C$ is constant, then

 and thus we obtain eventual ultracontractivity.
 However, the situation that we will find throughout the paper is more similar to~$C(p) = p$, which implies that

 and therefore

 Hence,~$\lim_{t \to t_\infty} A_p(t) = \infty$.
-This means that even though~$q(t)$ is exploding to infinity at~$t_\infty$, we cannot show that~$u$ becomes bounded through this method.
+This means that even though~$q(t)$ blows up at~$t_\infty$, we cannot deduce from this that~$u$ becomes bounded.
 In fact, along the paper we will find that solutions in general will not become bounded at~$t=t_\infty$.
 Nevertheless, they will become bounded for~$t > t_\infty$, at least in the translation-invariant setting.

 Now, let us show that we can understand supercontractivity and ultracontractivity within the hypercontractivity framework, through the same Stein's interpolation argument that is used in~\cite{DaviesBook, DaviesSimonIntrinsic} to show ultracontractivity.
 This allows us to fully characterize supercontractivity, while giving the expected sufficient conditions for ultracontractivity.
 Observe that the condition enabling the passage from supercontractivity to ultracontractivity is analogous to the one that allows us to pass from strong hypercontractivity to eventual ultracontractivity. \begin{Theorem} Let~$e^{-t\mathcal{L}}$ be a symmetric Markov semigroup. \begin{itemize} \item Let~$q\geq2$.
 If~$\mathcal{L}$ is supercontractive, i.e., if it satisfies~\eqref{def:supercontractive}, then the logarithmic Sobolev inequality